open-edge-insights/video-common/udfs/README.md

-`EIS Sample UDFs`
+`EII Sample UDFs`

-EIS supports loading and executing of native(c++) and python UDFs.
-In here, one can find the sample native and python UDFs(User Defined Functions) to be used with EIS components like VideoIngestion and VideoAnalytics.
+EII supports loading and executing of native(c++) and python UDFs.
+In here, one can find the sample native and python UDFs(User Defined Functions) to be used with EII components like VideoIngestion and VideoAnalytics.
 The UDFs can modify the frame, drop the frame and generate meta-data from the frame.

 ## `UDF Configuration`